About the vaccine

 It is also important to note that the COVID-19 virus itself can cause inflammation, which can include myocarditis or pericarditis.
 The benefits of vaccination outweigh the potential risks.

-Do I still need to stay home if I'm ill, even if I'm vaccinated?
+Do I still need to stay home when I'm ill, even if I'm vaccinated?

 Visit the provincial webpage, Protection from COVID-19 and other respiratory illnesses to learn how to protect yourself, your family, and your community from COVID-19 and other respiratory illnesses.